 Reducing the energy consumption of buildings will be a key priority for any country or community striving to lower energy expenses and reduce CO2 emissions

 Buildings account for 40 percent of global energy consumption and nearly the same share of CO2 emissions.
 Consequently, reducing the energy consumption of buildings will be a key priority for any country or community striving to lower energy expenses and reduce CO2 emissions.
 With today’s technologies, it is possible to reduce energy consumption in buildings by at least 50 percent.
-For decades, Denmark has focused on energy efficiency in buildings and energy-efficient solutions are widely implemented in new-built and refurbished/retrofitted housing, offices and public institutions across the nation.
+For decades, Denmark has focused on energy efficiency in buildings and energy-efficient solutions are widely implemented in both new-built, renovated and retrofitted housing, offices and public institutions across the nation.

 We invite you to explore solutions related to energy efficiency in buildings in more depth below, find potential partners, catch up on the latest energy efficiency news and discover real-life case examples of energy efficiency in buildings can help solve your energy issues.

 Connect with us: Charlotte Gjedde, Senior Project Manager, firstname.lastname@example.org, +45 2057 0070

 The design of the school and classroom has an important impact on pupil and teacher wellbeing and possibilities for classroom interaction.
 With simple approaches, which do not have to be expensive, architects and teachers can improve the climate and therefore improve rooms and optimise them for teaching.

 Danish experiences can contribute to the green transition in Japan by utilising the country’s large wind resources.
 A strengthened cooperation between Denmark and Japan also includes large commercial opportunities for the Danish wind industry that can deliver the green solutions requested by the Japanese.